soygul/android-docker/README.md

 After a successful build, all build artficats will be in their respective locations as if you built the project natively on your computer.

-## Android and Build Tools Version
+## Android SDK/NDK and Build Tools Versions
-By default, this image uses the latest version of Android SDK and Android Build Tools.
+By default, this image uses the latest version of Android SDK/NDK and Android Build Tools.
 If you need a different versions, change them accordingly in the `Dockerfile` and rebuild the image using the commands given above.

 ## Testing